 Where to Go

 Everywhere in Sweden in May is inviting, including the big cities.
 Stockholm's 30,000 island-strong archipelago invites watersport enthusiasts of all kinds.
-Then there's Kosterhavet Marine National Park on Sweden's west coast, another island-speckled hotspot for a kayak or boating excursion.
+Then there's Kosterhavet Marine National Park on Sweden's west coast, another island-speckled hotspot for kayaking or boating.
 Meanwhile, hang out at a pavement café in trendy Haga in Gothenburg or visit the Botanic Gardens, a blaze of colorful blooms.
 Malmö's Lilla Torg square is another atmospheric spot to eat out in the sun, while the city is replete with green spaces to walk, cycle, and picnic, such as Kungsparken.

 Those who want to hike might like to try the long-distance Kustsigen trail.
-The southern coastal path leads along the western seaboard from Tjörn near Gothenburg to Oslo (in Norway).
-Alternatively, for one of Sweden's finest hiking adventures, venture to the High Coast with its steep wooded cliffs rising out of the Gulf of Bothnia: May is the perfect month to visit, as temperatures are cool and mosquitoes absent.
+The southern coastal path runs along the western seaboard from Tjörn, near Gothenburg, to Oslo (in Norway).
+Alternatively, for one of Sweden's finest hiking adventures, venture to the High Coast with its steep wooded cliffs rising out of the Gulf of Bothnia: May is the perfect month to visit, as temperatures are cool and mosquitoes are absent.

 What to Do

-May is a month for appreciating Sweden's diverse terrains.
-This might involve a tour along the city canal network in Stockholm, journeying out by boat, or a self-guided kayak into the Stockholm Archipelago.
+May is a month to appreciate Sweden's diverse terrain.
+This might involve a tour along the city's canal network in Stockholm, a journey out by boat, or a self-guided kayak into the Stockholm Archipelago.
 Not to be outdone, Gothenburg also has its archipelago with boat trips running to most of the tranquil islands throughout the month.

 Events in May

-Kristi Himmelsfärdsdag, country-wide.
+Kristi Himmelsfärdsdag, Nationwide.
 This public holiday marking Ascension Day (on a Thursday, 40 days after Easter) is the invitation locals need to plan a long weekend away.

 More Useful Information